 This may be a little old school, but there’s a difference between dating and in a relationship.
 However, we’ve all been there… where we were in a relationship, but not so sure about the title.
 Could you call it casual dating or is it something serious?
 How many of us truly know what is dating?

 Asking can be awkward especially when the answer is something totally different from what you were hoping for.
 Being in a relationship is not the same as dating.
 So, let’s make the difference between dating and being in a relationship clear because it’s not always black and white.

 Being in a Casual Relationship

-For some people, being tied to another is annoying, but they like the idea of casual dating.
-Companionship is a wonderful thing when you’re in the mood or the occasion calls for couples.
-While having different people to call on is cool, sadly, it makes you susceptible to gossip and name calling.
+For some people, being tied to another is annoying, but they like the idea of companionship.
+Casual dating is a wonderful thing when you’re in the mood or the occasion calls for couples.
+While having different people to call on is cool, sadly, it makes you susceptible to gossip and name-calling.

 Some people need people.
 They feel as though they are nothing without a partner.
 However, being alone doesn’t mean you’re lonely or less than.
 It means you can enjoy being your own person.
 If it bothers you not to be in a serious relationship, there are some issues you need to work on… sorry.

 Sometimes, you find yourself involved with a person but you’re not sure if the relationship is going anywhere.
 No worries.
 We can clarify casual dating for you.
 If you and your partner are just dating you can tell by these signs:

 - You are not committed or you’re not exactly focused on each other yet.
 In other words, the two of you are free to date other people

 - When you are still learning each other or in the early stages of a could-be relationship

 - You don’t make plans for the next date